samuelkerstell/project-portfolio-4/README.md

     * This is a feature I will definitely add.
 If I had the time it would've already been added.
     * The user would choose a table based on the available tables in the booking form.

+# Technologies Used

+## Frameworks, Libraries & Progams Used
+  * [Django](https://www.djangoproject.com) Django served as the foundation of this project, used for the creation of models, forms, and views of the app.
+  * [Cloudinary](https://www.cloudinary.com) Cloudinary was used as free cloud store CSS staticfiles.
+  * [Bootstrap 5.1](https://getbootstrap.com/docs/5.1/getting-started/introduction/) Bootstrap 5.1 enhanced the project's user interface, enabling responsive and visually appealing design.
+  * [ElephantSQL](https://www.elephantsql.com) was chosen for its reliable PostgreSQL database hosting, ensuring efficient data management for the project.
+  * [Google Fonts](https://fonts.google.com) was used to import the 'Prompt' font in the style.css file which is used on all text on the website.
+  * [Git](https://gitpod.io) Git was employed for version control by utilizing the GitPod terminal to commit changes and push them to GitHub.
+  * [GitHub](https://github.com) was used to store the project code after being pushed from gitpod.
+  * [Heroku](https://dashboard.heroku.com/) was used to host the project.

+  * [Font Awesome](https://fontawesome.com) was used for fonts on the site.
+  * [ChatGPT](https://chat.openai.com) was used to improve copyright.
+  * [AmIresponsive](https://ui.dev/amiresponsive) was used for the readme pictures to ensure a visually appealing and responsive design presentation in the project documentation.

+ ## Languages Used
+ * HTML5
+ * CSS3
+ * Python3

 # Testing